ninjinskii/traefik/README.md

 This traefik setup is used to deploy various https urls for multiple local projects It requires a little docker-compose configuration:

-In services that requires to display a UI, add the `labels` and `network` key
+In services that requires to be accessible (like UIs & databases), add the `labels` and `network` key

 ```yaml
 services: